typelevel/cats/PROCESS.md

 Before the release, the tests and other validation must be passing.

-Currently, the best way to release cats is:
+Currently, the best way to release Cats is:

  1. Run `+ clean` to ensure a clean start.
  2. Run `+ package` to ensure everything builds.